Customise your own ETF portfolio

 Investing always involves risk.
 You may lose (part of) your investment.
 Your risk and expected return depend on the ratio of shares and bonds in your portfolio and the index funds you invest in.
 Investing in funds is less risky than investing actively because your investment is spread across dozens to hundreds of different stocks.

 If you build your ETF portfolio yourself, it is important to decide first which funds fit into your portfolio and how much risk you want to take.
-The larger the percentage of equity funds relative to bond funds, the greater the expected return over the long term.
+The larger the percentage of stock funds relative to bond funds, the greater the expected return over the long term.
 The downside is that you are exposed to a somewhat higher risk.

 All funds charge you a percentage of your investment as fund fees.
 These fees affect your expected return, so please take this into account when building your own ETF portfolio.
 For more information on fund fees, please visit our fund fees page.